ServerKite/bench.sh/README.md

 ### Colourful Suggestions & Ideas
 Would love to hear possible ways of improving the codes, structure and aerodynamics.

+### The Kite Factory

+Our main factory or in other words repository is hosted with vpsBoard! — In support of vpsBoard, we have moved our main-nightly-repo to: http://git.vpsboard.com/ServerKite/bench

+This GitHub Repository will remain as our 'mirror-repo' to serve the once who would like "SSL".
+We also host our main site via GitHub Pages.

 ### Paper Transparency
 ServerKite's bench.sh is a simple script based on Argiris Kamaras's linux server info script.